google/koladata/docs/api/kd/functor.md

 Note that unlike the functors created by kd.functor.expr_fn from an Expr, this functor will have exactly the same signature as the original function.
-In particular, if the original function does not accept variadic keyword arguments and and unknown argument is passed when calling the functor, an exception will occur.
+In particular, if the original function does not accept variadic keyword arguments and an unknown argument is passed when calling the functor, an exception will occur.

 Args: